-Control-plane: API keys
+Authenticate your server: API keys

-Data-plane: relay tokens
+Authenticate a session: relay tokens

-publish / subscribe against it.
+every subsequent publish / subscribe against that scope.

 A typical relay token looks like:

-it directly to the relay.
+presents the token directly to the relay.

 Legacy: service-account JWT

-The original control plane (theClutchCallClient root import — dial,
+The original control plane (theClutchCallClient root import:

 iss=clutchcall-sdk, sub=tenant_id)